sjneph/satfactor/README.md

 http://www.satcompetition.org/ and http://www.satlive.org/).
 How well can these state-of-the-art solvers do against one of the oldest open math problems in existence?

 This project has 2 main purposes:
 1) Convert the problem and factor an integer of interest!
 2) Quickly create either a solvable or an unsolvable SATISFIABILITY problem, whose difficulty is easily controlled by the creater.

 o To create an unsolvable SATISFIABILITY problem, simply encode a prime number.
-o To create more difficult but solvable SATISFIABILITY problems, choose larger composite numbers with fewer factors.
+o To create more difficult but solvable problems, choose larger composite numbers with fewer factors.

 The number of interest may be any size!